• Skip to primary navigation

 When deciding if scores will help or hinder your MIA application, consider our previous years’ average GRE score of a 308.
 We prefer the GRE over the GMAT.
 To be valid, scores must be within five years of the date the application is submitted.
 The GRE or GMAT exam should be scheduled and taken at least 3 weeks prior to the application deadline.

-If you choose to submit GRE or GMAT test scores for your application to the MIA portion of the program, upload a copy of your Test Score Report to the MIA Internal Application.
+If you choose to submit GRE or GMAT test scores for your application to the MIA portion of the program, upload a copy of your Test Score Report to the MIA Supplemental Application.

 Contact Information